jeffwmair/j3dfw/README.md

 * More to come!

 ## Maven Dependency
+### Installation
-To use this dependency, you must first install it in your local Maven repo.
-Run:
+First you must install the artifact in your local Maven repo.

 ```shell
 git clone https://github.com/jeffwmair/j3dfw.git